dib-lab/genome-grist/doc/configuring.md

 #
 # These must be set after you install genome-grist and download the various databases.

-# genbank_databases: a list of sourmash databases that use Genbank identifiers
+# sourmash_databases: a list of sourmash databases
 # you'll need to point this at a local download of
 # databases from e.g. https://sourmash.readthedocs.io/en/latest/databases.html
-# note that GTDB databases use genbank identifiers :)
-# can be an empty list, []
+# cannot be empty!
-genbank_databases:
+sourmash_databases:
 - /path/to/sourmash-db/database1
 - /path/to/sourmash-db/database2